LavChaudhari2003/LeetPulse-/README.md

-Here’s a sample README file for your project, LeetPulse:

----

 # LeetPulse

-LeetPulse is a simple web application designed to provide detailed insights into a user's LeetCode profile.
+LeetPulse is a simple web application that provides detailed insights into a user's LeetCode profile.
 By entering a LeetCode username, users can fetch statistics such as solved problems, rankings, and progress.
 The data is visualized in an interactive and user-friendly format to help users track their performance.

 ## Features